Blueshawk/Rayz-indi-wheel/README.md

 Whats new?:

-Cancelled driver development and decided to make it compatable with the Zagyl wheel protocol used in indi_zagyl_wheel.
+ -Cancelled driver development and decided to make it compatable with the Zagyl wheel protocol used in indi_zagyl_wheel.
+ -Renamed repository so it doesn't show on indilib searches and derail new users.

+todo:
-todo - make a protocol command list
+- make a protocol command list
+- have head screwed on tighter so I don't leave half baked code laying around for some noob to find